The creator of Second Life has a lot to say about all these new 'metaverses'

 The rich get richer

-The big thing that distinguishes Second Life from Discord is something Rosedale considers more integral to a simulated reality: alienable goods.
-He learned the term in 2004 from famous activist and law professor Lawrence Lessig.
+Rosedale is still excited about 3D worlds, although avatars aren't actually the biggest thing that distinguishes Second Life from Discord.
+On a list of essential elements for a simulated reality, "alienable goods" would be higher.
+Rosedale first heard the term in 2004 from famous activist and law professor Lawrence Lessig.

 "[Lessig] said to me, 'The way that you want to make digital objects real is by making them alienable,' and I didn't know what that word meant, which is totally funny," says Rosedale.
 "A thing that is alienable is a thing that you can freely give to somebody else without anybody else approving."